Supplementary data: Ontario

 Priority 3 Action 1: Set best practices and standards for care delivery and promote their adoption

-Title of image: Percentage of GI Multidisciplinary Cancer Conferences (MCCs) that were standards concordant in 2019-2020
+Title of image: Percentage of GI Multidisciplinary Cancer Conferences (MCCs) that were standards concordant, by fiscal year

 Topic: Implementing multidisciplinary care